Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ###Future:
 * Handlebar helpers? ```{{fileProgress}}```, ```{{fileInQue}}```, ```{{fileAsURL}}```, ```{{fileURL _id}}``` etc.
 * Test server side handling image size etc.
-* Only one can upload at the moment, but really multiple instances and users could be supported ```(TODO in code)```
-* When code hot deploy the que halts, not sure how to address this, maybe a listener on connection status?
+* When code hot deploy the que halts, could be tackled in future version of Meteor
-* Deviates from gridFS by using files.len istead of files.length (as in gridFS, using .length creates error in Meteor, confirmed)
+* Deviates from gridFS by using string based files.length (Meteor are working on this issue)
-* Speed, it sends data via Meteor.apply, this lags big time, therefore multiple workers are spawned to compensate
-* Current version is set to autosubscribe, this needs to be addressed in future
 * Prepare abillity for special version caching options creating converting images, docs, tts, sound, video, remote server upload etc.
+* Make Meteor packages for `GraphicsMagick` etc.
 ###Notes:
 * This is made as ```Make it work, make it fast```, well it's not fast - yet
 * No test suite - any good ones for Meteor?